Justin-Kwan/bit-image/readme.md

 #### Directly Upload Image Files

 You are able to directly upload your images to AWS S3.
-Only 5 images should be uploaded at a time to our provided image upload URLs.
+Only 5 images should be uploaded at a time to the provided image upload URLs.
 Bit-image should be notified after every 5 image uploads (to prevent blocking the web-server and potential memory usage bottlenecks).

 This process can be easily automated with a client-side implementation.